AlexJWayne/HKHelperKit/HKHelperKit/README.markdown

 ## Usage

-1. Clone this repository into a `HKHelperKit` subfolder within your project.
+1. Clone this repository into a subfolder within your project.
-2. Drag the `HKHelperKit` folder into XCode.
+2. Drag the `HKHelperKit` inside this repository to your XCode project, NOT including the `TestSuite` fiolder.
 3. Now simply use `#include "HKHelperKit.h"` anywhere that you want to use `HKHelperKit` methods.

 ## Features